IkaloneUdo/Group-6-MedicalChatbot-PulmonaryDisease-/README.md

 This is the repository of Group 6's Medical Chatbot for Pulmonary Diseases which contains all tasks done by the GROUP6 INTERNS.
 # Contribution done by:
-Ikalone Udo ("TEAM HEAD")
+Ikalone Udo ("TEAM HEAD"),
-Essien Utenge
+Essien Utenge,
-Hussian Mohammed
+Hussiana Mohammed,
-Lucky Aitah Ose
+Lucky Aitah Oserubhen.

 Documentation for data: